Tobolsk: Soviet period

 Following the Bolshevik victory and the formation of the Russian Soviet Federative Socialist Republic, administrative reforms in 1920 resulted in the abolition of Tobolsk Governorate and the end of 218 years of Tobolsk serving as a provincial capital.
 Instead, the city became the administrative center of its own uyezd (county), Tobolsky District, in the new Tyumen Province.
 From 1921 to 1922, Tobolsk was a site of massive anti-Bolshevik peasant uprisings across Western Siberia by peasants associated with the Green Army.
 On November 3, 1923, the city became part of Ural Oblast; on January 7, 1932, it was transferred to Omsk Oblast.
 From January 17, 1934, the city was part of Obsko-Irtysh Oblast, until it was abolished on December 7 that year and transferred to Omsk Oblast.
 On August 14, 1944, Tobolsk was transferred to Tyumen Oblast.

-A 2004 American book said a 1982 explosion in Tobolsk was caused by CIA sabotage.
+The 2004 autobiography of Thomas C. Reed said a 1982 gas pipeline explosion in Tobolsk was caused by CIA sabotage.
 A former KGB officer said that the explosion was caused by improper installation.
 On July 10, 1987, by decree of the Presidium of the Supreme Soviet of the USSR, the city of Tobolsk was awarded the Order of the Badge of Honour.